Fausto Amodei: Life and career

 Amodei began his musical career in 1958, founding the band Cantacronache.
 In his songs, he used irony and satire, a style inspired by the French singer Georges Brassens.
 In the early 1960s he became active in the magazine Nuovo Canzoniere Italiano and in 1968 he was elected member of the Italian parliament as a member of the Italian Socialist Party of Proletarian Unity (PSIUP).
 The singer Francesco Guccini cited Amodei in interviews and books as one of his principal influences as a composer.

 One of Amodei's most famous songs is Per i morti di Reggio Emilia (For the Dead of Reggio Emilia), dedicated to the demonstrators killed by the police during a protest on 7 July 1960.
 In 1985 the Italian punk-rock band CCCP titled their third EP with the first verse of this ballad: Compagni, Cittadini, Fratelli, Partigiani.

+Death

 Amodei died in Turin on 18 September 2025, at the age of 91.